Matt Vierling Player Props: Tigers vs. Orioles

 Matt Vierling At The Plate

-- Vierling is hitting .222 with three doubles, a home run and four walks.
+- Vierling has three doubles, a home run and four walks while batting .218.

 - He has scored a run in two games this season, and had multiple runs both times.